ianamunoz/docker-bio/README.md

 container starting under the root user, it will start under a user with uid and gid specified at the command line.
 Now any files/folders written to the mount point will be written as the desired user.

 Note, this behaviour is only related to linux hosts.
-Windows and Mac deal with correcting permissions automatically.
+Windows and Mac deal with correcting permissions on bind-mounted files automatically.

-If the two environment variables are not passed to the docker container on start, then the container user still defaults to root.
+If the two environment variables are not passed to the docker container on startup, then the container user defaults to root.

 ## Provision Containers on Openstack using docker-machine